EvalyneMueke/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  `Toys was unrecognized so i corrected the spelling`

 - Update the number of likes for a toy

   - How I debugged:
+    `I added render json: to the update action`

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  `There was a error that the destroy route was missing so i added destroy to the resourses in the routes`